We study how children learn to think, feel, and act in social relationships as they mature.

 Sometimes we ask kids to watch videos and tell us what they think about the people in the video.
 Sometimes we ask kids to use our computer to tell us what they think about words or phrases.
-Sometimes we ask kids to tell us what they think their parents are feeling.
-And sometimes we ask kids to play board games or card games with their parents, or friend, or another kid or family.
+Sometimes we ask kids to tell us what they think their parents or grandparents are feeling.
+And sometimes we ask kids to play board games or card games or draw pictures or read books with their parents, grandparents, friend, or another kid or family.
 A lot of the time we need to videotape or audiotape so we can make sure we didn't miss anything.
 We never do anything or ask you to do anything we think could make you feel bad or uncomfortable, and we always try to make things fun.

 Why are we interested in what you think, feel, and do?

 You are very important to us!
-We want to know what children think about their own and other people's feelings and actions, how children feel and act when they're with their friends and parents, and how children decide about helping.
+We want to know what children think about their own and other people's feelings and actions, how children feel and act when they're with their friends and family, and how children decide how to act toward other people.
 The only way we can learn all this is to ask you.
 You are the expert!
 When we ask you questions, we don't know the answer, you do, so there's no right or wrong thing to say.
 The best way you can help us is by just telling us what you think and feel, and trying to act just like usual.